Homemade is best.

 But wouldn’t cooking add more depth?

-probably, specially if you get some browning.
-I like bright hot sauces though… otherwise, we’re getting into mole territory.
-You could smoke your chiles too..
+probably, especially if you get some browning.
+I like bright hot sauces though… otherwise, we’re getting into mole or bbq sauce territory.
+You could smoke your chiles too.
 I mean, you could even add liquid smoke to your hot sauce.
 See why I hate recipes? they keep you from trying fun things.

 What about adding other ingredients?

 The sky is the limit here.
 Tomato is pretty common as are sweet peppers.
 If your chiles are too hot, adding other ingredients can help cut down the heat by lowering its concentration.

 How about fruits?

 yeah, mango, pineapple, are common.
 We’re getting into chutney territory here though but go nuts.